Kacper777777/simple-keras-CenterNet/README.md

 File utils.py contains the path to the project and the path to the folder with the data.
 You can change these names according to your needs.

+For training use train.py and for inference use inference.py.
+If you want to train digit detector (or detect other characters) use train.py and inference.py from digit_detector package.

 ## Digit detector
 I trained the model on 64x64 images to detect digits.
 Here are some examples of correctly recognized numbers:
 <p>